jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 minted on Namada.
 This is the purpose of the `/queue` for this validity predicate.

-The protocol transaction that sets an `/eth_block/$block_hash/seen = true` must also update `/queue` with new transfers from that block. `/eth_block/$block_hash/seen = true` implies that that Ethereum block has been processed by the Ethereum bridge.
-Every time an `/eth_block/$block_hash/seen` becomes `true`, the following must happen:
+The internal transaction that includes new Ethereum state into `/eth_block` must also update `#EthBridge/queue` based on any newly seen blocks. `/eth_block/$block_hash/seen = true` implies that that Ethereum block has been processed by the Ethereum bridge.

+Processing of the queue looks as follows:
 1. For each existing `TransferFromEthereum` in the `/queue`, update its number of confirmations.
-This can be done by finding Ethereum block headers marked as `seen` in the new storage data (the input from finalizing the block, it isn't necessary to access Namada storage) that are descendants of the `latest_descendant` field.
 ```rust
 impl TransferFromEthereum {
     /// Update the hash and height of the block `B` marked as `seen` in Namada